ucsb-teaching-cs/s21/hw/teaching_demo.md

 Once you have identified the topic for your demo, think about what should the students need to be able to do to demonstrate their learning.
 Use the [Action Verbs](https://www.celt.iastate.edu/teaching/preparing-to-teach/tips-on-writing-course-goalslearning-outcomes-and-measureable-learning-objectives/) to write down your **learning goals** for the demo.
 (Side note: Learning goals are interchangeably called **learning outcomes** or **learning objectives**.
 Read more about the [Learning Outcomes and Backward Design](https://oia.arizona.edu/content/290)).
 Take a look at [some examples](https://examples.yourdictionary.com/well-written-examples-of-learning-objectives.html) to get a sense of the well-written learning objectives.

 ### Prepare the demo and the assessment
 Now that you have identified the topic and the learning objectives, prepare your demo that would provide students with the information that they need in order to understand the topic.
-Feel free to use slides, interactive walk-throughs, write or draw in order to facilitate the learning processi (see "Presentation Suggestions" below).
+Feel free to use slides, interactive walk-throughs, write or draw in order to facilitate the learning processi (see "Presentation Guidelines" below).

 **As much as possible, design your explanation so that someone with a limited background of CS/DS can still understand your demo: for example, limit the jargon and explain related terms whenever appropriate.**